24% of our student body receives tuition assistance

 - Semi Annual: Half due on or before June 1.
 Half due on or before November 1.

-- Monthly: Monthly payment plan provided by Smart Tuition, with 10 payments due from June - March.
+- Monthly: Monthly payment plan, with 10 payments due from June - March.